Believe it or not,

 Alas, this is a short PSA on the importance of ‘replying all’ to an email.
 The do’s, the don’ts, and the appropriate course of action if you ever, and I mean ever, find yourself wavering with the slightest hesitation if you should click ‘reply all’ (hint: you probably should).

 Rule #1 Is everyone on the email working on the project?
 Is this information necessary for the project to be properly executed?
-If either of those statements are true, reply all is mandatory.
+If either of those statements is true, reply all is mandatory.

 But!
 All it requires is one inconsiderate person not to hit reply all and the entire thread is doomed.
 Now people are lost, confused, aimlessly wandering around the digital exosphere.
 John is waiting for an answer from Sally, but Sally is not aware.
 In fact, Sally is oblivious, because she never received the email.
 Finally, a good samaritan, Greg, adds Sally back to the conversation.
 However, equilibrium has been lost.
 Instead of a linear conversation that flows from A to B to C, from exposition to development to resolution, our protagonists are thrust into a French New Wave film.
 A logical narrative is now replaced with emails, and fractions of threads, and redundant forwards of all different time stamps.

-Once the reply all has been abandoned, it is anarchy and only one of two states remain:
+Once the reply all has been abandoned, it is anarchy and only one or two states remain:

 Sensory deprivation: That is to say lifeless, void of a keystroke, it is where those poor souls reside who were ruthlessly expended in an inconsiderate act of reply all negligence.

-The echo chamber: A cacophonous monstrosity as people are added, dropped, and re-added and the entire conversation is out of order.
+The echo chamber: A cacophonous monstrosity as people are added, dropped and re-added, and the entire conversation is out of order.
 Imagine having a conversation with two other individuals, discussing the merits of passive investing.
-After a thorough analysis of why mutual fund management fees are unjustifiable, you transition topics to the long-haired dachshund winning the Pedigree Best in Show, finally ending the shihtzu’s dominant four year reign.
+After a thorough analysis of why mutual fund management fees are unjustifiable, you transition topics to the long-haired dachshund winning the Pedigree Best in Show, finally ending the shihtzu’s dominant four-yearr reign.
 Suddenly, your quiet third leg casually remarks, “I don’t much care for Index funds.”
 Oh my, what a faux pas, the conversation comes to a grinding halt.
-This is to be trapped in the hell of not replying all.
+This is to be trapped in the hell of not replying at all.